How and with whom, I hopefully hear you cry? Well read on and I fervently hope you won’t be disappointed.

 Things ramped up a bit when my wife and I went into the pub trade and Martin arrived out of the blue to review us when we were at The Peaks Inn – Castleton.
 He was kind enough to give my featherblade of beef and rhubarb crumble (not on the same plate) a glowing review, and our food in general high marks.
 He reviewed us again at The Castle Inn – Bradway as his penultimate ever review for The Star before retirement and I was honoured.

-We met last week, for the first time in three years, one of his favourite haunts The Beer Engine on Cemetery Road to sample some of John Parsons, the head chef’s, tapas plates of food which Martin Reviewed a few weeks ago.
+We met last week, for the first time in three years at one of his favourite haunts The Beer Engine on Cemetery Road to sample some of John Parsons, the head chef’s, tapas plates of food which Martin Reviewed a few weeks ago.

 A pint of good Neepsend Blonde on the table, we got to the menu: